sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/nItiprakAshikA.md

 Arsenal for guns

-22\. the treasury, armoury for the small weapons and an arsenal for the guns, granaries, stragglers, and all the exhausted [animals,](# "See Mahābhārata, Śantiparva, Rājadharma, LXIX, śl.
+22\. the treasury, armoury for the small weapons and an arsenal for the guns, granaries, stragglers, and all the exhausted animals,[^30]

+23\. so that he may not crowd the army; and he should ensure their protection by (guarding them with) valiant men.

+[^30]: "See Mahābhārata, Śantiparva, Rājadharma, LXIX, śl.
 53, 54, and Rāmāyaṇa II, 4, 48.
-The word यन्त्रागाराणि is in the commentary explained as लोहगुलिकाक्षेपकनलिकाद्यगाराणि.")
+The word यन्त्रागाराणि is in the commentary explained as लोहगुलिकाक्षेपकनलिकाद्यगाराणि."

-23\. so that he may not crowd the army; and he should ensure their protection by (guarding them with) valiant men.

 what persons should be sent infront of the army.

 24\.
-He should send in front of the army very strong men, fast runners, persons who face the enemy bravely, those who do much execution amongst the enemy, spies, messengers, persons who give information by signals, and men experienced in [fighting](# "चैत्र is explained in the commentary as चेतुं शीलवतः.
-It has otherwise also the meaning of Buddhist mendicant."),
+He should send in front of the army very strong men, fast runners, persons who face the enemy bravely, those who do much execution amongst the enemy, spies, messengers, persons who give information by signals, and men experienced in fighting[^31],

+[^31]: "चैत्र is explained in the commentary as चेतुं शीलवतः.
+It has otherwise also the meaning of Buddhist mendicant."

 25\. and the tallest of his elephants, which carries the ensign of victory, together with his broad-chested soldiers.